adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 ![](https://cc-dam.imgix.net/cloudcannon-core-web-vitals.png)

-While we’re always looking for ways to improve these scores, we attribute them to a range of factors: static generation and optimization from Eleventy, image processing from Imgix, post-build processing from Jampack, and most of all, considered development from the CloudCannon dev team.
+While we’re always looking for ways to improve these scores, we attribute them to a range of factors: static generation and optimization from Eleventy, image processing from imgix, post-build processing from Jampack, and most of all, considered development from the CloudCannon dev team.

 ---